GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Story_Within/Walked_The_Plank.md

 Tim Finnegan walked a vertical plank and fell to the sky (heaven) ground.
 "Dead".

-Her loveer doesn't appear to fit his skin anymore. https://youtu.be/HJZJVnSjsjk?t=41
+Her lover doesn't appear to fit his skin anymore. https://youtu.be/HJZJVnSjsjk?t=41